Air Pollution Control Program Support (66.001)

 Credentials/Documentation

-The application must supply evidence of legal authority for air pollution control; evidence of the availability of nonfederal matching funds; evidence that the Governor or his designated State agency has been given the opportunity to comment on the relationship of the program to be funded to the State plan; and a workable program officially adopted for the agency.
-Principles for determining allowable costs are set forth in applicable Federal management circulars described in the general grant regulations and procedures 40 CFR Part 30 (Shouldn't this be part 31?) of the Federal Regulations.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
+The application must supply evidence of legal authority for air pollution control including responsibility for carrying out the implementation plan requirements under SS110 of the Clean Air Act; evidence of the availability of nonfederal matching funds; assurance that federal funds do not supplant available recipient funds; evidence that the Governor or his designated state agency has been given the opportunity to comment on the relationship of the program to be funded to the state plan; and a workable program officially adopted for the agency.
+Principles for determining allowable costs are set forth in applicable Federal management circulars described in the Uniform Grants Guidance regulations and procedures 2 CFR 200.

 Application Procedure